Why getting triggered is a GOOD thing: On healing the past…..

 Post traumatic stress can even cause racist feelings.
 Who violently attacked you?
 Were they male, female, white, black, brown, yellow, fat, skinny, bald, hairy, religious, atheist, dirty, clean… What was their personality like?
 Whoever may have attacked you, similar people in the future may retraumatize you and you might have an aversion toward them since you never did confront the actual perpetrator.
 Either that, or you will be obsessed by them.
 Again, unhealed trauma is all about extremes.

 So much of the way we secretly feel about people, the human body, our own body, and life come from repressed past trauma.
-And again, instead of confronting the true attacker, we seek out those similar as adults and become their victims as a means to re-traumatize in order to heal if we are determined or ready to heal.
+And again, instead of confronting the true attacker, our soul might attract similar people as adults and become their victims as a means to re-traumatize in order to heal.
 We unconsciously and righteously make attempts to relive our past repeatedly until we are at some point forced to confront it.
 But before that, re-victimizing ourselves going the perpetrator-by-proxy route is the way into getting there.
 Our soul so desperately craves to heal which is why we behave as we do.
 And once we examine our own behavior and see what we are doing can we ever begin to heal and move forward.

 Take responsibility for your triggers.

-So many of us have become desensitized from our past and often mistaken that for having been healed when in reality, we can only heal in steps.
+So many of us have become desensitized from our past and often mistaken that for having been healed when in reality, we aren’t healed; we are being protected from our memories.
+We can only heal in steps.
 Sometimes it takes months, years, decades and even lifetimes.
 There is no rush.
 But feeling desensitized from our trauma is not the same as healing.
 We are rather getting a well-deserved break from it all.
 Our body can only do so much at a time.

 You know if you have healed by having the courage to notice your triggers, take responsibility for them and link them to your past.
 Triggers are a gift as they exist as catalysts to heal.
 Any and all triggers all go back to an unhealed part of the self.
 Everytime we are triggered, we have a golden opportunity to look at ourselves.
 Quite often, other people mirror the shadow aspect of ourselves.
 These mirrors open the doors for healing to begin.
 “Everything that irritates us about others can lead us to an understanding of ourselves.” — Carl Jung